AshMartian/HappyLeaf/README.md

 ## Contributing

-Make a pull request :)
+- Make a pull request :)
-Currently tests folder needs to be deleted (after `ember generate`) Working tests would be nice..
+- Currently tests folder needs to be deleted (after `ember generate`)
+- Working tests would be nice.. maybe automated in the future.